 Do we even have to say that a horse and carriage ride in Paris is romantic?
 It's a slow, clip-clopping tour past the most beautiful sights of Paris.
 Even better is the 9-minute Royal Ride that includes a bottle of champagne.
 (It might be the perfect time to make a certain proposal.)

 From your window table at restaurant Le Jules Verne, 400 feet above Paris on the second level of the Eiffel Tower, you and your loved on have an unparalleled view of the City of Light.
 Even better, you will be dining on a gourmet five- or seven-course meal in a restaurant that holds a Michelin star.
-When Le Jules Verne reopened in 2020, we named it The Best New Restaurant In France for that year.
+When Le Jules Verne reopened after a major renovation, we named it The Best New Restaurant In France for that year.
 This always sells out, so book as early as you can.

 The narrow medieval streets of the Latin Quarter are perfect for casual exploring with your loved one.
 Start your stroll at Place Maubert, where Boulevard Saint-Germain and Rue Monge meet, and start heading south and uphill on Rue de a Montagne Sainte Geneviève.
 (The street's name is a clue that you're heading up the hill where the church of Sainte Geneviève once sat and where today you'll find the Pantheon.)